hupe13/extensions-leaflet-map-github/readme.md

 ### 2.0 (Plan)

-* WordPress 5.8 tested
+* Tested on WordPress 5.8
-* elevation now full configurable - many new options
+* enhancement of elevation and introduction of many parameters
 * leaflet-gesture-handling 1.3.5
 * leaflet-elevation-1.6.9
 * bug fix hover